 Unfortunately we have limited space each summer for our Jump Start participants, so it is rare they are able to participate in substance free or gender neutral housing.
 If you would like to speak with someone in Residence Life about your situation, please email us at firstname.lastname@example.org.

 There are times when late applicants may be placed temporarily in RA bedrooms at 55th Street.
 These students will be moved out of the RA room as soon as a more appropriate room opens up.
 This may mean residents are moved in the first weeks or months of the semester.

 Living With an RA:

 Although RAs are able to select their roommates, it’s possible any student may be placed with a Resident Advisor, particularly returning students who select to live at 55th Street.
 Because the RA is expected to be available to their residents, you may expect knocks on the door often.
 If the RA is not home, you should be kind in letting the resident know the RA is not available and take a message so that the RA may address the resident’s concern.
 RA apartments are also required to be tour rooms.
 It is expected that you maintain a tidy room for tours.
 Please also note that the RA may need to have meetings with a resident inside the suite and your cooperation is appreciated.

 MMC is not a nut-free community, but if you would like to be matched with a nut-free roommate, please indicate this on your housing application.
-We cannot guarantee a nut-free room, but will do our best to accommodate requests.
+We cannot guarantee a nut-free room, but will do our best to accommodate your request.

 While smoking, alcohol, and drugs are not permitted in MMC housing, the Substance Free themed floor at 55th Street is an optional living community for residents who choose to live with like-minded individuals who abstain from all substances, even cigarettes (used outside).
 Requests to live in substance free housing can be made on the housing application or by July 1 via email.
 Due to popular demand, requests are met on a first come, first served basis.